Milorph/final_proj/report.md

 | Spearman (p-values) | - | - | **0.9874** |
 | Spearman (|LFC|) | - | - | **0.9595** |

 The difference was relatively small between the two which means that the ranking of genes is nearly identical.
-Spearman correlation of 0.987 for p-values means if you sort genes by significance, you get almost the same order.
+The correlation of 0.987 for p-values means by sortin genese by signficance that you would get same order as R.

 ---